social-protocols/quality-news/README.md

 Given **a history of the story's rank over time**, we can compute its total expected upvotes:

     totalExpectedUpvotes for a story =
-      sum{for each timeInterval in the history of that story} expectedUpvotes[rank of story, timeInterval]
+      sum(for each timeInterval in the history of that story) expectedUpvotes[rank of story at that timeInterval, timeInterval]

 For example, suppose the story at rank 1 also spent the following minute there, during which time interval there were an additional 5 site-wide upvotes.
 So far, `totalExpectedUpvotes` for the story is: